 What’s the purpose of these loans?

-This program is designed to encourage businesses to keep their employees on their payroll and continue business operations.
-Businesses should use loan funds for payroll costs, mortgage interest, rent payments, and utilities.
+This program encourages businesses to keep their employees on their payroll and continue business operations.
+Companies should use loan funds for payroll costs, mortgage interest, rent payments, and utilities.
 If they do, their loan is eligible for forgiveness.

 Which organizations are eligible for a loan?

-Businesses, nonprofits, veterans organizations, and tribal businesses with fewer than 500 employees are eligible for a loan.
-Sole proprietors, independent contractors, and self-employed individuals are also eligible.
+Businesses, nonprofits, veterans organizations, agricultural enterprises, and tribal businesses with fewer than 500 employees are eligible for a loan.
+Sole proprietors, independent contractors, and self-employed individuals can also apply.

 If you have more than 500 employees, you may qualify for a paycheck protection loan if you meet the SBA’s size standards for your industry.
 View SBA size standards.